kasheylm/SocialTech/README.md

+# Requirements
+1. Java 8
+2. Docker

-# SocialTech
+# Run tests
 1. Clone project from repo https://github.com/kasheylm/SocialTech.git
-2. Check you have docker daemon running
-3. Run "mvn test" from the root of the project
+2. Run "mvn test" from the root of the project